Skip to content

 Personal Information

-A user who knows credentials and has not been granted any permissions is able to access only his own user configuration and change only some of those settings: password, API key, full name, email.
+A user who has login credentials and has not been granted any extra permissions is able to access only their own user configuration and modify only some of those settings: password, API key, full name, and email.

-For example user john makes a GET request for his user information using API.
-Request is authenticated by passing john's ApiKey.
+For example, user john makes a GET request for his user information using the API.
+The request is authenticated by passing his API key:

 curl -i "https//localhost/userdef/john.json" \